epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 Luckily we can treat these interval as event.
 Consider this combined event,
-consist of idle event and interval event.
+consist of idle event (asynchronous) and interval event (synchronous).

 {% highlight bash %}
 combined_event | content_processing | statusbar
 {% endhighlight %}

-Since we need to alter the original event, to create new combined event, we need an intermediate process.
+Since we need to alter the original event, to create new combined event, sometimes we need an intermediate process.
-As an intermediate process,
-we need to pipe both loop, into <code>cat</code>.
+As an intermediate process in Perl, PHP, Ruby, and Haskell, we need to pipe both loop, into <code>cat</code>.

+This is an overview of what we want to achieve.

+![HerbstluftWM: Custom Event][image-hlwm-06-event-custom]{: .img-responsive }

 Since both event also loops that write in the same time, as the intermediate process being read.